lukemmolnar/dynmap_land_claims_extractor/README.md

 - `--min-area`: Minimum area in pixels for a change to be considered significant (default: 20)
 - `--threshold`: Threshold for pixel difference to be considered significant (default: 50)
 - `--focus-on-claims`: Focus only on land claim colors for change detection
+- `--unified-claims`: Treat all land claim colors as one unified color for more robust detection of color shifts
 - `--color-tolerance`: How closely a pixel needs to match a land claim color (default: 30)
 - `--use-pixel-count`: Use color pixel count analysis to detect disappeared land claims
 - `--percent-threshold`: Percentage decrease threshold for pixel count analysis (default: 1.0)